Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 14.05/ 16.95 kg

-After weighing, everything became clear - almost 3 kg was missing.
-After nine seconds of operation in the cold, the battery died: the voltage dropped below 6 V. In addition, this battery also takes charge the worst of all.
+After weighing everything became clear - almost 3 kg was missing.
+After nine seconds of operation in the cold, the battery died: the voltage dropped below 6 V. In addition, this battery also takes a charge the worst.

 Declared capacity 55 Ah